Lightning-AI/LitServe/README.md

 &nbsp;

 # Performance
-LitServe is purpose-built for AI workloads, with specialized multi-worker handling that delivers a minimum **2x speedup over FastAPI**.
+LitServe is designed for AI workloads.
+Specialized multi-worker handling delivers a minimum **2x speedup over FastAPI**.

 Additional features like batching and GPU autoscaling can drive performance well beyond 2x, scaling efficiently to handle more simultaneous requests than FastAPI and TorchServe.